Goya Foods: History

 During Joseph A. Unanue's decades at the head of the company Goya grew to become a major corporation.
 By 1998, the company had 2,000 employees, and about $700 million in revenue from about 800 food items (including rice, beans, sauces, and spices).
 He was ousted from his then position as Goya chairman and CEO in 2004, amid a feud in the Unanue family about the direction of the company.
 At the time Goya was generating from $750 million to more than $1 billion in revenue.
 Joseph's son Andy Unanue, the chief operating officer of the company, was forced out of Goya amid the disagreement, prompting litigation.
 Robert Unanue (Anthony's son) and made the decision to remove Andy, who had previously been considered the "heir apparent" to Goya.
 Joseph Unanue retained a significant stake in the company, and retained a seat on its board; he died in 2013.
-Robert Unanue has been the chief executive since 2004.
+Robert Unanue was the chief executive between 2004 and 2025.
 The fracturing of Goya's ownership among its founders' descendants has frequently led to disputes about the company's strategy.

 In 2012, the company began construction on a $127 million distribution center in the industrial Meadowlands area of Jersey City, backed by New Jersey state tax incentives that aided the company in its move from Secaucus.

 In 2019, Goya had talks with The Carlyle Group about a possible buyout, which did not proceed.

+In February 2025, CEO Robert Unanue published a press release suggesting that he was out of the company following a vote by the company board.
+CNN reported that Robert had been sued by Goya and company executive Frank Unanue earlier in the month, with the lawsuit alleging that Robert colluded with Goya's former IT department head who had caused millions of dollars in damages to the company.
+In August 2025, Robert sued Goya, alleging defamation and wrongly denied compensation.